microsoft/XmlNotepad/docs/dev/index.md

 Feedback and suggestions are welcome, just use the [GitHub  issues list](https://github.com/microsoft/XmlNotepad/issues).
 Pull requests are also welcome, in fact, a number of good pull requests have already been merged.
-Thanks to all who are helping to make XML notepad a great tool!
+Thanks to all who are helping to make XML Notepad a great tool!